 I have been prompted to think about the psychological ‘defence mechanisms’.
-These come out of Freudian tradition of psychological therapies.
+In general, these come out of Freudian tradition of psychological therapies.
 A detailed account of some of these mechanisms can be found in several places but have a look on:

-The full list is long so I will only sample some of them.
+The full list is long so I will only sample some of them here.

-Acting Out: when our energies are diverted into some action to alleviate a strong impulse.
+Acting Out: when our energies are diverted into some other action to alleviate a strong impulse.

 Avoidance: walking around an obstacle rather than looking it in the eye.

 Conversion and somatisation: when a high emotion stores itself in the body.
+For example, finger-picking or repeated hair pulling might be a preferred action when fear and anxiety are too intimidating.
 Babette Rothschild wrote an interesting text about this called The Body Remembers.
 Her website is well worth a visit if you are keen on researching.

 EXPERIMENT: the Body Scan exists to help you be in touch with internal sensations, among other things.
 When you do the Body Scan over a period of time, it is likely that you will notice a pattern; a discomforting sensation that persistently appears in one particular part of your body.
 Can you use meditation and relaxation to relate to that experience differently?

 Denial: what better way to put something to one side than to pretend it does not exist.
-If lenegd is to be believed, the Lord Nelson did this with his “I see no ships” at the Battle of Trafalgar.
-This phenomenon is important in safe experimenting and links very closely to the notion of Discounting, I touch on elsewhere.
+If legend is to be believed, then Lord Nelson did this with his “I see no ships” at the Battle of Trafalgar.
+He got away with that by covering his good eye (he was blind in the other)!
+This phenomenon is important in safe experimenting and it links very closely to the notion of Discounting, I touch on elsewhere.

 EXPERIMENT: call to mind a recent time when you avoided a ‘problem’ in your life.
 Think about how much you denied that problem using the ‘scale’ I identify below.
 You might have said of this problem that: